 A five-hole, first-pass drill program spanning 2,502 m was initiated in July 2022.
+The initial aim of the program was to follow a north-striking conductor trend on the east side of the property where Cameco intersected uranium values up to $0.09\%~U_3O_8$ in historic drill hole Q23-5, 3.2km south of the property boundary.
 The intersection of encouraging graphite and sulphide-rich basement structures prompted the Company to continue to define the structures northward with ground EM Geophysics.
-The drill program was expanded and drill hole ML22-006 intersected a two-meter interval of variable radioactivity including a 0.5 m interval with a maximum of 2,300 cps, 20.9 m below the Athabasca Unconformity, occurring from 323.0 m to 325.0 m.
-An additional eight holes for a total of 4,347 m were drilled along strike and up and down dip from the intersection without intersecting further radioactivity.
-Samples of split drill core were submitted to SRC Geoanalytical Laboratories, and the geochemical analyses are pending.
+The drill program was expanded and consisted of 14 completed drillholes totalling 6,850m.
+Drill hole ML22-006, located 4.2km north of Cameco's historic drill hole Q23-5, intersected a two-meter interval of variable radioactivity including a 0.5 m interval with a maximum of 2,300 cps, 20.9 m below the Athabasca Unconformity.
+This resulted in laboratory assays of $0.065\%~U_3O_8$ over 2.5m~from~322.5m~to~325.0m, including $0.242\%~U_3O_8$ over 0.5m.